ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 Aggregators MAY require clients to authenticate when uploading reports.
-This is an effective mitigation against Sybil {{Dou02}} attacks in deployments where it is practical for each client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
+This is an effective mitigation against Sybil {{Dou02}} attacks in deployments where it is practical for each Client to have an identity provisioned (e.g., a user logged into an online service or a hardware device programmed with an identity).
-If it is used, client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.
+If it is used, Client authentication MUST use a scheme that meets the requirements in {{request-authentication}}.

-In some deployments, it will not be practical to require clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so client authentication is not mandatory in DAP.
+In some deployments, it will not be practical to require Clients to authenticate (e.g., a widely distributed application that does not require its users to login to any service), so Client authentication is not mandatory in DAP.

 [[OPEN ISSUE: deployments that don't have client auth will need to do something about Sybil attacks.
 Is there any useful guidance or SHOULD we can provide?
 Sort